mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/rspamc.md

 # rspamc
-> Command line client for rspamd servers.
+> Command-line client for rspamd servers.

 - Train the bayesian filter to recognise an email as spam `rspamc learn_spam {{path/to/email_file}}`